kfahn22/Persian-Rug/README.md

 <p align="center"><img src="assets/processing5.jpg" alt="Persian Rug - Processing" width="500px"></p>

-- Color Palette
+### Color Palette

 In this version, I have used a method suggested by Dr. Eric Gossett in [Persian Rugs](https://www.youtube.com/watch?v=0wfPlzPvZiQ) to compute the next color.
-In this approach, we first retrieve the color of the four corners using the get() function and then find the index, $i_i$, associated with that color.
-We then calculate then next index using the following formula, where shift is an integer to add more variation to the rug generation.
+In this approach, we first retrieve the color, $c_i$, of the four corners using the get() function and then find the index, $i_i$, associated with that color.
+We then calculate then new index using the following formula, where shift is an integer to add more variation to the rug generation.

 $f(x_1 + x_2 + x_3 + x_4) = (i_1 + i_2+ i_3 + i_4$ + shift) % palette.length